anishgowda21/dynasty-timeline/README.md

 2. The built files will be in the `dist` directory, which you can then deploy to any static hosting service.

-## GitHub Pages

-The application uses HashRouter instead of BrowserRouter to ensure proper routing when deployed to GitHub Pages.
-This allows the app to handle client-side routing without requiring server configuration.

 ## Key Concepts